dlsayter81/A-very-built-Discord-Bot-/Readme.md

     Rate Limit — /submit locks out after 3 failed attempts for 15 hours.

+    ###---Work in Progress (Not implemented yet)
 	Self-Unlock — /self_unlock allows a fallback recovery attempt every 3 days, only if enabled by the server owner.

+	###

 🔒 Enforcement Logic